dwarvesf/research/breakdown/cap.md

 Note: The architecture shows all available components.
 Instant mode uses a subset of these - specifically, it does not use the camera crate or the cursor-capture crate (which provides advanced cursor tracking for other modes).
 Instant mode embeds the cursor directly via OS APIs.

 ### Architecture

+The following diagram illustrates how these components interact in Cap's overall system architecture:

 ```mermaid
 flowchart TD